 Whenever possible, decisions will be made by consensus.
 If consensus cannot be reached, the issue will be put to a vote.
 If requested, dissenting views will be recorded in the minutes.
+A vote must have a majority to be passed.

-Staff and other resources to the Committee are non-voting members on all committees
+Staff and other resources to the Committee are non-voting members on all committees.